Biography

 Teaching

-Professor - INTA670: Capstone Seminar in International Affairs
+INTA670: Capstone Seminar in International Affairs - Economic integration of Venezuelan Refugees in Ecuador and Peru

 Texas A&M University - College Station, TX - Spring, 2024